Nolan Gorman Preview, Player Props: Cardinals vs. Padres

-On Monday, Nolan Gorman (.152 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the San Diego Padres, whose starting pitcher will be Blake Snell.
+On Tuesday, Nolan Gorman (batting .125 in his past 10 games) and the St. Louis Cardinals play the San Diego Padres, whose starting pitcher will be Seth Lugo.
 First pitch is at 7:45 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Phillies.
+He had a hitless performance in his last game (0-for-3) against the Padres.

 Nolan Gorman Game Info & Props vs. the Padres